ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 ---
 **A few quick notes**

 1. React-In-Style is not only for react, maybe it is poorly named, but I don't want to change it now.
-It does however, mesh extremely well with reacts compenent based flow.
+It does however, mesh extremely well with reacts component based flow.
-2. There is currently no way to autoprefix, it's a difficult issue, and I have a few ideas to handle it.
-Until then consider something like [Prefix-Free](http://leaverou.github.io/prefixfree)
+2. There is currently no way to auto-prefix, it's a difficult issue, and I have a few ideas to handle it.
+Until then consider something like [Prefix-Free](http://leaverou.github.io/prefixfree.)

 # Get to the good stuff!